Shippable/docs/sources/deploy/aws-elastic-beanstalk-multiple-environments.md

 They are four configuration files that are needed to achieve this usecase -

-* **[shippable.resources.yml](/platform/tutorial/workflow/shippable-resources-yml/):** Resources are defined in this file, that should be created at the root of your repository.
+* **[shippable.resources.yml](/platform/tutorial/workflow/shippable-resources-yml/):** Resources are defined in this file.
 Please find an overview of resources [here](/platform/workflow/resource/overview/).

-* **[shippable.jobs.yml](/platform/tutorial/workflow/shippable-jobs-yml/):** Jobs are defined in this file, that should be created at the root of your repository.
+* **[shippable.jobs.yml](/platform/tutorial/workflow/shippable-jobs-yml/):** Jobs are defined in this file.
 Please find an overview of jobs [here](/platform/workflow/job/overview/).

 * **`Dockerrun.aws.json`**: This file specifies the image and environment configuration.
 Placeholders are defined in this file for the image and environment configuration.
-These Placeholders give us flexibility to use the image and environment configuration that you will define in Shippable configuration files.
+These placeholders give us flexibility to use the image and environment configuration that you will define in Shippable configuration files.

 Content of [`Dockerrun.aws.json`](https://raw.githubusercontent.com/devops-recipes/deploy-beanstalk-basic/master/single_container/Dockerrun.aws.json)
 ```